alabou/NMOS-MatroxOnly/NMOS With AAC.md

 Informative note: When an AAC stream is directly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:audio` and `media_types` of the `caps` attribute contains `audio/mpeg4-generic`, `audio/MP4A-LATM` or `audio/MP4A-ADTS`.
 When an AAC stream is part of a multiplexed stream and is indirectly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:mux`, `media_types` of the `caps` attribute does not contains `audio/mpeg4-generic`, `audio/MP4A-LATM` or `audio/MP4A-ADTS` and `constraint_sets` of the `caps` attribute contains `audio/mpeg4-generic`, `audio/MP4A-LATM` or `audio/MP4A-ADTS`.

-Informative note: In the following text the word "stream" is used to indicate either an AAC stream or an AAC sub-stream depending on the direct verus indiret asssociation with the Receiver.
+Informative note: In the following text the word "stream" is used to indicate either an AAC stream or an AAC sub-stream depending on the direct versus indirect association with the Receiver.

 For a Receiver directly associated with an AAC stream, the Receiver resource MUST indicate `urn:x-nmos:format:audio` for the `format` attribute and MUST list `audio/mpeg4-generic`, `audio/MP4A-LATM` or `audio/MP4A-ADTS` in the `media_types` array within the `caps` object.
 This has been permitted since IS-04 v1.1.